NativeAIHub

-Codex provisions a fresh, isolated cloud container for your task.
+Codex provisions a fresh, isolated environment for your task.
 Each task gets its own clean environment.

-Your GitHub repository is cloned into the container.
+Your GitHub repository is cloned into the sandbox.
 Codex gets a full copy of your codebase to work with.

 Dependencies are installed and tools are configured based on your AGENTS.md file or detected project configuration.